Airplane Mode® & IP

 It was invented, documented, and owned — by Rob Lowe.

-3. Registered Trademark — Classes 25 & 38
+3. Registered Trademark of Airplane Mode IP — Classes 3, 25 & 38

 To protect the origin, ownership, and commercial value of this globally-used invention, Airplane Mode® is now a registered trademark under the United Kingdom Intellectual Property Office (UKIPO).